-You will notice that we are providing three different versions of every video: a HD version, a SD version and a PowerPoint version.
+You will notice that we are providing three different versions of every video: an HD version, an SD version and a PowerPoint version.
 Which one you choose should be determined by what device you plan to use to play the video.
-For all videos uploaded after May, 2018, the three file versions will be a High Definition MP4 version and two PowerPoint versions where the video has been embedded into the PowerPoints.
+For all videos uploaded after May 2018, the three file versions will be a High Definition MP4 version and two PowerPoint versions where the video has been embedded into the PowerPoints.
 One will be for projectors that only display in the 4×3 aspect ratio and the other is for projectors that display in the 16×9 aspect ratio.

 Standard Definition Letterboxed

 If your school projector is an older model there is a good chance that it is only capable of playing standard definition video.
 In that case, you will want to download this version of the video.
 We have taken our HD videos and down-converted them into a standard definition video program.
 As all of our videos have been shot and edited in the widescreen 16×9 aspect ratio, we have embedded this format into the more common 3×4 aspect ratio of SD video in what is called the “Letterboxed” format.
 What this means is that in a dark room, the video will look properly formatted in widescreen, even though your projector may not be capable of projecting in 16×9.

 Here is a good option if your projector is only able to show the standard definition 3×4 aspect ratio.
 We have embedded a high-quality Windows Media Player file inside a small two page PowerPoint presentation.